Win $1k in treats during

 Story

-You can fill out an adoption application online on our official website.National Great Pyrenees Rescue (NGPR) NEEDS FOSTER HOMES Your help is needed to save dogs' lives.
-National Pyr (NGPR) is a coalition of rescuers that rescues Pyrs and Pyr mixes from Southern kill shelters where these large breed dogs last only a few days.
+You can fill out an adoption application online on our official website.National Great Pyrenees Rescue (NGPR) NEEDS FOSTER HOMES IN PA.
+Your help is needed to save dogs' lives.
+National Pyr (NGPR) rescues Pyrs and Pyr mixes from kill shelters where large breed dogs last only a few days.
 After dogs are pulled from shelters, they are assessed, vetted, spayed or neutered and quarantined for two weeks or more before going to a foster home.
-There are not enough foster homes in the places the dogs come from so dogs are transported to foster families around the country where they can live in a home environment and interact with kids, cats, people and other dogs.
-Every dog that goes into foster home allows us to pull another dog from a shelter.
+There are not enough foster homes in the places the dogs come from so dogs are transported to foster families where they can live in a home environment and interact with kids, cats, people and other dogs.
+Every dog that goes into a foster home allows us to pull another dog from a shelter.
 Please go to National Great Pyrenees Rescue (NGPR) to learn more about the breed.
 Then if you are interested, please read about fostering, then fill out our volunteer application if you can help and we will get back to you shortly.
 We thank you and our beloved Pyrs thank you too.
 If you can't foster or adopt at this time, please consider helping our Neediest Cases or making a tax-exempt donation by visiting our Donate page.
-October 2, 2023, 12:39 pm
+February 12, 2025, 11:32 am

 Great Pyrenees